I’ve made countless stews during my ten years on a carnivore diet, and I find meat stew a comforting, hearty, and economical dish.

 What Is Stew Meat?

 Stew meat is cubed, diced, or meat that’s cut into chunks and used to make stew dishes.
-Different cuts of beef can be used as stew meat, such as chuck, sirloin, or brisket [1].
+Different cuts of beef, such as chuck, sirloin, or brisket, can be used as stew meat.

 Stew meat should be cooked in a liquid on low heat for a long time.
-Simmering the meat makes the meat tender and full of flavor.
+According to a 2023 article in Yahoo!Finance, simmering beef gives it a more tender texture and flavor [1].

-Best stew meats are lean and full of collagen-rich connective tissue, with some marbling for extra flavor.
+Best stew meats are lean and full of collagen-rich connective tissue (which may improve hair, skin, and nails), with some marbling for extra flavor [2].
 Lean meat comes from animals such as cows, deer, pigs, or elk.

 The meat comes from parts of the animal with muscles, such as legs.
 When the meat cooks for a long time, the proteins break down into gelatin, and the meat becomes tender.